wp-plugins/db-toolkit/readme.txt

 6. Data Importer Dialog.

 == Changelog ==

+= 0.3.2.002 =
+* Changed the form layout to use PHP-Scaffold and applied Twitters Bootstrap form and layout classes for improved forms.
+* Changed the formlayout builder to allow sorting of rows.
+* Added a form field width setting in the fieldtype config (little gear icon to the right on the field panel).
+* Added an HTML form element (still playing with it to make it easier to use).
+* Added a numerical fieldtype for capturing numbers. the filter is a ranged filter.
+* Removed inline styles from the toolbar and filters panel for better custom styling.
+* Removed uniform styles in favour of twitters bootstrap as a permanent addition.
+* Seperated admin javascript functions from frontend inclusion.
+* Added Use Ajax filters for faster searching in interfaces.
+* Added Toolbar Templates finally.
+* Removed TimThumb completely in favour of the built in resizing features.
+* Uploaded images are now resized and saved to the server as actual image files.
+* Uploaded images now retain their original file name (sanitized).
+* Some bug fixes.
+* NOTE: Some forms using the form layout may need to be reset.
+With this update some thing may work differently. please post to support forums if you have any problems.

 = 0.3.1.031 =
 * Set the interface to reset its state on save, this should solve the problems with sessions when changing the sort.